-- (a) Parking and loading areas shall be graded and surfaced, marked and maintained in a dust-free condition in accordance with the provision of this section.
-Pervious pavement is encouraged in lieu of pavement wherever feasible and required for any parking that exceeds the minimum number of required parking spaces for a site. - (b) Parking areas having more than five (5) spaces shall be paved or surfaced with pervious or impervious material approved by the City Engineer.
-In reviewing the surfacing material, the City Engineer shall consider the following factors: - (1) Volume of traffic;
+(a) Pervious pavement is encouraged in lieu of pavement wherever feasible and required for any parking that exceeds the minimum number of required parking spaces for a site.

+- (b) Parking areas having more than five (5) spaces shall be paved or surfaced with pervious or impervious material approved by the City Engineer.
+In reviewing the surfacing material, the City Engineer shall consider the following factors:

+- (1) Volume of traffic;

 - (2) Frequency of use;

 - (3) Size and location of the parking area;

 - (4) Type of land use requiring the parking;

 - (5) Topography; and

 - (6) Control measures needed for stormwater, erosion and dust management.